 Warehouse Catalog

-The will be jointly maintained between AFS and DNRAICC Equipment and Supply webpage.
+The Alaska Interagency Catalog of Fire Supplies and Equipment will be jointly maintained by AFS and DNR and is available on the AICC Equipment and Supply webpage.

 Incident Support

 Prior to placing orders for equipment or supplies out of state, all resources within the state will be utilized to the extent they are available.
 Resource ordered supplies and equipment not available in state will be ordered through the National Fire Cache system.